Professional liability

 Wilberforce is ranked as a leading professional negligence set in both Chambers & Partners and The Legal 500.

-Chambers & Partners 2024: Wilberforce Chambers can bring to bear deep expertise in a wide range of professional negligence claims, acting for both defendants and claimants.
+Chambers & Partners 2026: Wilberforce Chambers can bring to bear deep expertise in a wide range of professional negligence claims, acting for both defendants and claimants.
 The set is frequently sought out for solicitors’ liability claims and matters involving financial services professionals, often complicated by fraud elements.
 Property-related work is a strong suit, and the barristers are an obvious choice for negligence claims concerning the more complex of conveyancing matters, or major development projects.
-Members continue to act in matters of considerable size and importance, including Curtiss v Zurich Insurance, a group claim alleging dishonest certification of new-build flats in the largest tower block in Wales.
+Members continue to act in cases of considerable size and importance, including Mitchell v Al Jaber.
+One market commentator notes that “there is an impressive array of expertise on offer at this set”.

 Chambers & Partners Bar Awards 2023: Jonathan Seitler KC wins Professional Negligence Silk of the Year.